-- Is attributable to mental or physical impairment or a combination of mental and physical impairments. - Is manifested before the person attains the age of 22. - Is likely to continue indefinitely.

-- Results in substantial functional limitations in three or more of the following areas of life activity: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living and economic self-sufficiency. - Reflects the person's need for a combination and sequence of services which are of lifelong or extended duration.
+- Is attributable to mental or physical impairment or a combination of mental and physical impairments. - Is manifested before the person attains the age of 22. - Is likely to continue indefinitely. - Results in substantial functional limitations in three or more of the following areas of life activity: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living and economic self-sufficiency. - Reflects the person's need for a combination and sequence of services which are of lifelong or extended duration.
 There is no requirement for either the state or county to pay for services for persons with developmental disabilities other than intellectual disability.

-The county is generally not required to fund services for person with a developmental disability other than intellectual disability, but may do so at the county's discretion if included in the county's management plan.
+The county, through the regional service system management plan, is generally not required to fund services for person with a developmental disability other than intellectual disability but may do so at the county's discretion if included in the county's management plan.

-Persons with Brain Injury

-"Persons with a Brain Injury" means a person with clinically evident brain damage or spinal cord injury resulting from trauma or anoxia which temporarily or permanently impairs the individual's physical or cognitive functions.
-The county is generally not required to fund services for persons with a brain injury, but may do so at the county's discretion if included in the county's management plan.
+Persons with Brain Injury: "Persons with a Brain Injury" means a person with clinically evident brain damage or spinal cord injury resulting from trauma or anoxia which temporarily or permanently impairs the individual's physical or cognitive functions.
+The county, through the MHDS region, is generally not required to fund services for persons with a brain injury but may do so at the region's discretion if included in the region's management plan.